On A Seine River Lunch Cruise – A Delightful Afternoon In Paris

 Lunch Cruise

-On the port side (your left) are the Jardin des Tuileries and the Louvre Museum.
+On the port side (left as you face forward) are the Jardin des Tuileries and the Louvre Museum.
 From here it's apparent just how close the two museums are to each other.
 As you sail upstream the greatest hits of Paris unfold before your eyes.
 Here is Square du Vert-Galant, the pint-sized park honoring Henry IV on Ile de la Cité.
 There is the Conciergerie, where Marie Antoinette was kept prisoner before she was beheaded.
 Just beyond is Notre Dame Cathedral, now under repair following the disastrous fire.

 While taking in all this drama and history you're also being served a classic French three-course lunch.
 This is the real thing with a linen tablecloth, glassware, napkins, and elegant cutlery.
 We were pleasantly surprised, since our expectations were low (imagining what we would be served if we were back home at a tourist destination).